SummaryRead the full fact sheet

 The Australian Government subsidises aged care but the costs for respite care depend on your financial situation and the kind of help you need.
 You will be expected to contribute to the cost of care if you can afford to, but you will not be refused help because you cannot pay for it.

-If you need emergency respite care, phone your local Commonwealth Respite and Carelink Centre on 1800 052 222.
+If you need emergency respite care, contact your local Commonwealth Respite and Carelink Centre on 1800 052 222.

 After treatment in hospital, you or a sick family member may be moved into palliative care.
 Palliative care is specialised care for people with a life-limiting illness who require care to alleviate symptoms and improve quality of life.
 These services also provide social, psychological and spiritual support.